Mechatronics Engineer · Robotics · Data · Embedded Systems

 University of South-Eastern Norway (USN)

-Analyzed coordination strategies and coverage algorithms for heterogeneous swarms of unmanned maritime vehicles — operating both above and below sea level.
+Analyzed coordination strategies and coverage algorithms for heterogeneous swarms of unmanned maritime vehicles.
 Supported R&D in marine and drone-related applications.

 2022 –